andrecaiado/data-air-quality-monitor/README.md

 ## Requirements
 - Databricks account with necessary permissions to create resources in the workspace.
 - Python 3.7 or higher.
-- An OPENAQ API key (if required for extended access).
+- An OPENAQ API key.
 - Some Databricks extension for your IDE (optional, for easier management).
   - For VSCode, you can use the "Databricks" extension by Databricks.